maxrem/go-updater/README.md

 To use an alternate directory for the Go installation use `-directory` flag.
 Default directory is `/usr/local`.

-If you only want to get the latest Go version printed to the console, use the `-check-version` flag.
+If you only want to get the latest Go version printed to the console, use the `-check-version-only` flag.

 ---
 Inspired by [Go download manager](https://github.com/usmanhalalit/go-download-manager)